Written evidence submitted by Cancer Research UK

 - We understand that, in the immediate term, CRUK will be able to save around £7 million through accessing the CJRS.
 We are currently considering how we might continue to access the scheme beyond July 2020 and will continue to review where staff could be furloughed or where there is a need for these colleagues to return to work.

-- Aside from the CJRS scheme we have run into continual problems when attempting to access other sources of income that have been made available.
-A major example of this is the £750m COVID-19 charity package, which was designed for charities directly helping to tackle the virus and support people affected by the pandemic – despite the work we are doing, Cancer Research UK does not appear to be eligible for any of this funding.
+- However, aside from this scheme we have run into continual problems when attempting to access other sources of income that have been made available.
+A major example of this is the £750m COVID-19 charity package, which was designed for charities directly helping to tackle the virus and support people affected by the pandemic.

 - While beating cancer remains our top priority, CRUK committed to playing its part in responding to this national crisis and supporting efforts to tackle the outbreak, including: